Barry Jonsberg

+Barry Jonsberg is an Australian author and teacher who was born in Liverpool, England.

+Early life and education

+Barry Jonsberg earned two degrees, in English and psychology, from Liverpool University.

+Career

-Barry Jonsberg (born 1951) is an Australian author and teacher who was born in Liverpool.
-He earned two degrees in English and Psychology from Liverpool University and was a college lecturer in Crewe, Cheshire before moving to Australia in 1999.
+Jonsberg was a college lecturer in Crewe, Cheshire, before moving to Australia in 1999.

-His book The Whole Business with Kiffo and the Pitbull was shortlisted for the 2005 Children's Book Council Awards in the Older Readers category, and was given a special mention the 2005 White Ravens Selection of International Children's and Youth Literature.
+His book The Whole Business with Kiffo and the Pitbull was shortlisted for the 2005 Children's Book Council Award in the Older Readers category and was given a special mention the 2005 White Ravens Selection of International Children's and Youth Literature.
 It's not all about YOU, Calma won the 2006 South Australian Festival Award for Children's Literature.
 Dreamrider was shortlisted for the 2007 NSW Premier's Award.
 The Dog that Dumped on my Doona was shortlisted for the Territory Read Literature Award 2008.
 My Life as an Alphabet won the 2013 Children's Peace Literature Award for older readers.

 His 2022 book, A Little Spark, was shortlisted for the Ethel Turner Prize for Young People's Literature at the 2023 New South Wales Premier's Literary Awards.
+Smoke & Mirrors was shortlisted for the Young Adult Book Award at the 2024 Queensland Literary Awards and for the 2025 Victorian Premier's Prize for Writing for Young Adults and Ethel Turner Prize for Young People's Literature.